dthelegend/diss/main.typ

 == Problem & Solution Encoding

 Problems are implemented as Rust traits which makes it easy to implement different problems which can be reduced into one another in definitive ways.
 There is an interfaces that all problems implement, `Problem`.
-There is also `Reduction` trait that provides an interface for problems to be reduced from one to another.
+There is also `Reduction` trait that provides an interface for problems to be reduced from one to another, and a `SolutionReductionReverser` for up-modelling solutions without requiring the whole original problem.
 ```rust
 pub trait Problem<SolutionType, EvaluationType> {
     fn solve(&self) -> SolutionType;